mkdrake37/seams/reviews/AM/index.md

 ## Logical Operators & Conditionals

+> ### Quiz: Logical Operators & Conditionals
+>
+>  0. What are the operators, keywords, or built-in functions for *and*, *or*, *not*, and *xor*?
+>  1. In the following Python code, what is print out?
+>    ...TODO some blocks with conditional forking and print statements
+>  2. In the following R code, what is print out?
+>  3. In the following Octave code, what is print out?

 quiz - check knowledge of operators, check knowledge of branching (which statement prints?)

 and, or, not, xor